DisplayLink

-DisplayLink Corp. (formerly Newnham Research) is a semiconductor and software technology company.
-It specializes in developing DisplayLink USB graphics technology, enabling connections between computers and displays via USB, Ethernet, and WiFi.
+DisplayLink Corp. (formerly Newnham Research) was a semiconductor and software technology company.
+It specialized in developing DisplayLink USB graphics technology.
+This technology enables connections between computers and displays via USB, Ethernet, and WiFi.
 Additionally, it supports the connection of multiple displays to a single computer.
+DisplayLink products are currently developed by Synaptics, Inc., who acquired DisplayLink Corp. in 2020.

-DisplayLink serves various customers, including notebook OEMs, LCD monitor manufacturers, and PC accessory vendors.
+DisplayLink served various customers, including notebook OEMs, LCD monitor manufacturers, and PC accessory vendors.
 Its technology is compatible with operating systems such as Microsoft Windows, macOS, Android, ChromeOS, and Linux.

-DisplayLink operates globally with offices in the United States, the United Kingdom, Poland, and Taiwan.
-The company is privately funded and by 2013, had raised $75 million in financing from venture capital organizations Atlas Venture, Balderton Capital, Cipio Partners DAG Ventures and DFJ Esprit.
+DisplayLink operated globally with offices in the United States, the United Kingdom, Poland, and Taiwan.
+The company was privately funded and by 2013, had raised $75 million in financing from venture capital organizations Atlas Venture, Balderton Capital, Cipio Partners, DAG Ventures and DFJ Esprit.

-DisplayLink is owned by Synaptics, which acquired it in July 2020.
+In July 2020, DisplayLink was acquired by Synaptics, who has since assumed research and development of DisplayLink products.